Montana Misdemeanor and Felony Theft and Shoplifting

 Montana's theft laws also provide the following felony penalties for theft regardless of the value of the stolen property:

-• exploitation of vulnerable people (age 65 or older, incapacitated, or developmental disabilities): maximum ten-year prison sentence and a $10,000 fine
+• exploitation of a vulnerable adult (age 60 or older, incapacitated, or developmental disabilities): maximum 10-year prison sentence and a $10,000 fine, and

 Shoplifting (sometimes called retail theft) carries criminal and civil penalties.
 Like most states, Montana's law allows for a criminal prosecution (brought by a government prosecutor) and a civil lawsuit (brought by the store owner).

 Shoplifters are subject to the same criminal penalties as those offenders convicted under the general theft statute.
 As such, their punishments depend on the value of the goods they stole.
-Additionally, if the person steals merchandise worth less than $1,500 but uses an emergency exit to help facilitate their crime, they face a fine of up to $500, imprisonment for six months or less, or both.
-These penalties increase for repeat offenders.
+Additionally, if the person steals merchandise worth less than $1,500 but uses an emergency exit to help facilitate their crime, they face up to six months of incarceration and a $500 fine.

 A person who shoplifts merchandise from a store, or the custodial parent or legal guardian of a minor who commits shoplifting, may be civilly liable to the store owner for the following: